Bo-Vane/Learngit/readme.txt

-This is for git learning.
+This is for git learning,hhh.
+Git is free software.